Writing test examples

 print: false,

-Once you deploy this with message set_first
+When you deploy the contract with the set_first

-) with the following names:
+by ID with the following names:

 Expand details on transactions

-index - is an ID of a transaction in the launchResult
+Index refers to the ID of a transaction in the launchResult

 array.